2024 BWIC annual report

 Dear Friends of the Brattleboro Walk-In Clinic:

-In 2022 BWIC provided 163 free patient visits.
-65 new patient visits accounted for 40% of total visits, with the remaining representing patients who had been seen at least once.
+In 2024, BWIC provided 223 free patient visits.
+There were 85 new patient visits accounting for 38% of total visits, with the remaining representing patients who had been seen at least once.
 Patients seen at the Clinic ranged in age from 18 years old to over 65.
-Although a majority of patients were from Windham County, 13% were New Hampshire residents.
+Although a majority of patients were from Windham County, 8% were New Hampshire residents.
 Many of our patients are employed but do not have adequate healthcare insurance.
-BWIC provided care for 65 patients (40%) who worked for 44 different employers.
+BWIC provided care for 82 patients who worked for 50 different employers.

-The Clinic continued to operate only on Tuesday evenings during 2022 from 5:00 pm to 6:30 pm on a first-come, first-serve basis.
+The Clinic continues to operate only on Tuesday evening from 5:00pm to 6:30pm on a first come, first serve basis.
 BWIC continues with 1-2 providers on duty and patient visits averaging less than 10 on Tuesday evenings.
-Jeanne Seymour, our administrator and only paid staff member continues to coordinate Clinic operations.
-She is complemented by a pool of volunteers on Tuesday evenings which includes medical providers, nurses, clerical staff, and screening staff.
+Jeanne Seymour, our administrator and only paid staff member, continues to coordinate Clinic operations.
+She is complemented by a pool of volunteers on Tuesday evening which includes medical providers, nurses, clerical staff, and screening staff.
 Our dedicated volunteers are the strength of our organization.

 The Board of Directors continues to meet and work on goals established in our strategic plan.

-• Goal A: Focus our mission on medical services for persons ages 18-64 with no insurance or high deductibles.
+• Goal A: Focus our mission on medical services for persons age 18-64 with no insurance or high deductibles.

 • Goal C: Raise Community Awareness of who we are.